-One of the most common statistics used to characterize streamflow is the median value of flow in a particular time period.
-This statistic is also referred to as the total flow at 50 percent exceedence probability, or the flow that is equaled or exceeded 50 percent of the time (TFQ{50}).
-The longer the time period that is used to determine the median flow value, the more representative the value is of conditions in the stream.
+One of the most common statistics used to characterize streamflow is the median flow in a particular time period.
+This statistic is also referred to as the flow at 50 percent exceedence probability, or the total flow that is equaled or exceeded 50 percent of the time (TFQ ${50}$).
+The longer the time period that is used to determine the median flow value, the more representative of the flow conditions in the stream.
 Median flow is typically lower than the mean or average flow because of the bias in higher flows, especially during floods, present when calculating the mean flow.
-The flow at the 90 percent exceedence probability (TFQ{90}) is commonly used to characterize low flows in a stream.
-In Hawaii, the baseflow (BF) is usually exceeded less than 90 percent of the time, and in many cases less than 70 percent of the time (Oki, 2003).
-The closest long-term continuous stream flow monitoring station currently in operation is on Honopou Stream (USGS station 16587000) (Figure 3-3).
+The flow at the 90 percent exceedence probability (TFQ ${90}$) is commonly used to characterize low flows in a stream.
+In Hawaii, the baseflow is usually exceeded at least 90 percent of the time, and in many cases at least 70 percent of the time (Oki, 2003).
+The mean annual flow measured at station 1657000 on Nailiilihaele Stream is provided in Figure 3-3.
+Using mean daily flow values converted to the current climate period, select streamflow metrics are provided in Table 3-3.